North China

 About North China

 North China is a London venue with a casual dress code and a schedule that supports both midday and evening visits on most operating days.
-The verified opening pattern is direct: closed on Monday; open Tuesday to Saturday from 12–3 PM and 5:30–10:30 PM; and open Sunday from 12–10 PM.
+It is closed on Monday; open Tuesday to Saturday from 12–3 PM and 5:30–10:30 PM; and open Sunday from 12–10 PM.

-Because the verified public details are limited, the safest way to frame North China is as a casual London option rather than as a restaurant with confirmed information about chef, menu format, signature dishes, awards, prices, or service style.
-Plan around the confirmed hours and check the venue's own channels before making time-sensitive plans.
+North China is best framed as a casual London option rather than as a restaurant with clearly published details about chef, menu format, signature dishes, awards, prices, or service style.
+Plan around the hours and check the venue's own channels before making time-sensitive plans.

 First-timers should keep expectations grounded in what is known.
 The venue is in London, the dress code is casual, the weekly hours include midday and evening opening periods from Tuesday to Saturday, plus continuous Sunday service from 12–10 PM.
 For dietary needs, menu questions, or other practical details, confirm directly with the venue before ordering.